 In December 2018, we issued \$240 million aggregate principal amount of 1.25% convertible senior notes (the "Notes") due December 15, 2023, unless earlier purchased by us or converted by the holder pursuant to their terms.
 Interest is payable semiannually in arrears on June 15 and December 15 of each year.
 Upon conversion, we will pay or deliver, as the case may be, cash, shares of our common stock or a combination, at our election.
 The Notes have an initial conversion rate of 18.8076 shares of common stock per \$1,000 principal amount.
-This represents an initial effective conversion price of approximately \$53.17 per share of common stock, with an aggregate of 4,513,824 shares issuable upon conversion.
+This represents an initial effective conversion price of approximately \$53.17 per share of common stock.

 In connection with the issuance of the Notes, we entered into capped call transactions with certain counterparties affiliated with the initial purchasers and others.
 The capped call transactions are expected to reduce potential dilution of earnings per share upon conversion of the Notes.
 Under the capped call transactions, we purchased capped call options that in the aggregate relate to the total number of shares of our common stock underlying the Notes, with an initial strike price of approximately \$53.17 per share, which corresponds to the initial conversion price of the Notes and is subject to anti-dilution adjustments substantially similar to those applicable to the conversion rate of the Notes, and have a cap price of approximately \$89.98.
-The terms of the Notes are described in Note 6 of our unaudited consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+The terms of the Notes are described further in Note 7 of our unaudited consolidated financial statements included elsewhere in this Quarterly Report on Form 10-O.